-A wide sheltered bay of golden sand backed by dunes, Freshwater East is well known for its clear blue water and is a favourite with families.
-It rarely gets crowded even in summer and there is plenty of space for ball games at low tide.
-There are lots of fossils to be found in the sand and watersports such as kayaking, surfing and windsurfing are popular.
+A wide sheltered bay of golden sand backed by dunes, Freshwater East, is well known for its clear blue water and is a favourite with families.
+It rarely gets crowded, even in summer, and there is plenty of space for ball games at low tide.
+There are many fossils in the sand, and watersports such as kayaking, surfing, and windsurfing are popular.

 Awards: Seaside Award (Rural) and Green Coast award